-Our Division's Profile for 2023-2024
+Our Division's Profile for 2024-2025

-Wetaskiwin Regional Public Schools (WRPS) serves 3,448 students across 17 schools located in the City of Wetaskiwin, the County of Wetaskiwin, and the Town of Millet.
+Wetaskiwin Regional Public Schools (WRPS) serves 3,287 students in 17 schools located in the City of Wetaskiwin, the County of Wetaskiwin, and the Town of Millet.

-Our schools vary in size, from about 12 students in one of our two Hutterite Colony schools to over 914 students in a high school in the City of Wetaskiwin.
-Among our students, 967 identify as Indigenous.
-Geographically, we have seven schools in the City of Wetaskiwin, seven rural schools in the County of Wetaskiwin, two colony schools, and one school in the Town of Millet.
+The schools range in size from approximately 12 students in one of the two Hutterite Colony schools to over 840 students in a high school in the City of Wetaskiwin.
+951 of our students identify as Indigenous.
+By geographic area, seven schools are located in the City of Wetaskiwin, seven rural schools in the County of Wetaskiwin, two colony schools, and one school in the Town of Millet.

-WRPS is dedicated to providing a high-quality education in a safe and caring environment, supported by a variety of programs and services.
-We have enhanced our offerings in counselling, special education, career guidance, and student mental health support.
+WRPS provides a high-quality education to its students within a safe and caring environment with various program supports.
+We have enhanced our services related to counseling services, special education, career counseling, and student mental health.

-Our diverse programming includes Indigenous Education, Mental Health Capacity Building, and Outreach Programs, along with fitness, health and wellness, art, drama, music, and sports options available throughout the Division.
-Additionally, our extracurricular activities offer students the chance to engage in music and drama productions, special interest clubs, and athletic teams, fostering a well-rounded education.
+WRPS offers a broad range of programming options for students.
+These include, but are not limited to: Indigenous Education, Mental Health Capacity Building, and Outreach Programs.
+WRPS offers a range of fitness, health and wellness, art, drama, music, and sports options for students throughout the Division.

+WRPS' extracurricular programming allows students opportunities to become involved in music and drama productions, special interest clubs, and athletic teams, contributing to a student's well-rounded education.

-WRPS employs approximately 225 certificated teaching staff and 235 support staff.
-The district is governed by an elected Board of six trustees, along with one Maskwacis First Nations Trustee appointed by the Maskwacis Four Bands.
-Each school is supported by a school council or parent advisory committee, where parents and teachers collaborate to enhance student learning and well-being.
+WRPS employs approximately 232 certificated teaching staff and 207 support staff.
+WRPS is governed by an elected Board of six trustees, and one Maskwacis First Nations Trustee who is appointed to the Board by the Maskwacis Four Bands.
+Each school is represented by a school council or parent advisory committee where parents and teachers work together to enhance student learning and well-being.